-Data Lake Store supports high-throughput for I/O intensive analytics and data movement.
-In Azure Data Lake Store, using all available throughput – the amount of data that can be read or written per second – is important to get the best performance.
+Data Lake Storage Gen1 supports high-throughput for I/O intensive analytics and data movement.
+In Data Lake Storage Gen1, using all available throughput – the amount of data that can be read or written per second – is important to get the best performance.
 This is achieved by performing as many reads and writes in parallel as possible.

-Azure Data Lake Store can scale to provide the necessary throughput for all analytics scenario.
-By default, an Azure Data Lake Store account provides automatically enough throughput to meet the needs of a broad category of use cases.
-For the cases where customers run into the default limit, the ADLS account can be configured to provide more throughput by contacting Microsoft support.
+Data Lake Storage Gen1 can scale to provide the necessary throughput for all analytics scenario.
+By default, a Data Lake Storage Gen1 account provides automatically enough throughput to meet the needs of a broad category of use cases.
+For the cases where customers run into the default limit, the Data Lake Storage Gen1 account can be configured to provide more throughput by contacting Microsoft support.

-When ingesting data from a source system to ADLS, it is important to consider that the source hardware, source network hardware, and network connectivity to ADLS can be the bottleneck.
+When ingesting data from a source system to Data Lake Storage Gen1, it's important to consider that the source hardware, source network hardware, and network connectivity to Data Lake Storage Gen1 can be the bottleneck.

-Whether you are using on-premises machines or VMs in Azure, you should carefully select the appropriate hardware.
+Whether you're using on-premises machines or VMs in Azure, you should carefully select the appropriate hardware.
 For Source Disk Hardware, prefer SSDs to HDDs and pick disk hardware with faster spindles.
 For Source Network Hardware, use the fastest NICs possible.
-On Azure, we recommend Azure D14 VMs which have the appropriately powerful disk and networking hardware.
+On Azure, we recommend Azure D14 VMs that have the appropriately powerful disk and networking hardware.

-The network connectivity between your source data and Azure Data Lake store can sometimes be the bottleneck.
+The network connectivity between your source data and Data Lake Storage Gen1 can sometimes be the bottleneck.
 When your source data is On-Premises, consider using a dedicated link with Azure ExpressRoute .
-If your source data is in Azure, the performance will be best when the data is in the same Azure region as the Data Lake Store.
+If your source data is in Azure, the performance will be best when the data is in the same Azure region as the Data Lake Storage Gen1 account.

-Once you have addressed the source hardware and network connectivity bottlenecks above, you are ready to configure your ingestion tools.
+After you've addressed the source hardware and network connectivity bottlenecks, you're ready to configure your ingestion tools.
 The following table summarizes the key settings for several popular ingestion tools and provides in-depth performance tuning articles for them.
 To learn more about which tool to use for your scenario, visit this article.

 |AdlCopy||Azure Data Lake Analytics units||Link|